Welcome to “Social Security Q&A.” You ask a Social Security question, our guest expert provides the answer.

 Since you have returned to work, there is another factor that could increase your benefits: Retirement benefits are based on your highest 35 years of earnings, adjusted for inflation.
 If your salary now is higher than your earnings in any one of these previous 35 years or you did not previously work for 35 years, your benefits will reflect a recalculation and will be adjusted upward.

 If you wish to check on your earnings history, set up an account at My Social Security.
 In addition to lots of other information, you will find a table there with your earnings history.
 The numbers in this table have not been adjusted for inflation, so they are not the actual numbers used in the calculation of your benefits.

 For example, when calculating a taxpayer’s benefits, Social Security would multiply wages earned in 1980 by 4.02.
 So if that person earned $8,000 in 1980, his or her wages today would have to exceed $32,160 before today’s wages would replace the wages in 1980 in the benefit calculation.

-Multipliers for other years, can be found at the Social Security Administration website.
-Thirty-five years is a pretty long earnings history, so there may well be a year where today’s earnings are greater than a year in the past.
+Multipliers for other years can be found at the Social Security Administration website.
+Thirty-five years is a pretty long earnings history, so there may well be a year when today’s earnings are greater than a year in the past.
 That means your Social Security check may well go up — although perhaps only a little — in time for you to enjoy it.